Hey, I’m gonna let you finish but, these are the top 10 YouTube videos of all time.

 The pair also had the ultimate marketing event for this song, being that 2014 is the year Bruno Mars performed at the Super Bowl XLVIII halftime show.
 Sports fans around the country were subjected to this tune, which may have something to do with its popularity and its status at the number one song of 2015.

-While this song was once the most-viewed video of all time, sixth place isn’t a bad spot to hold after seven years.
+While this song was once the most-viewed video of all time, seventh place isn’t a bad spot to hold after seven years.

 Bieber did something unique with this album: allowing various dance crews and partnerships to be the sole focus of each music video.
 Published on October 22, 2015, this particular video is one of the most-remembered, with an all-female dance crew in neon outfits whose energy and fun are contagious.